 Doctors originally developed the ketogenic diet to treat children with epilepsy.
 The “classic” ketogenic diet involves eating 3–4 grams (g) of fat for every 1 g of carbohydrate and protein.
 According to the Epilepsy Foundation, studies show that more than 50 percent of children who try the diet have half the number of seizures or fewer, while 10–15 percent become seizure-free.

 Doctors do not know why the ketogenic diet reduces some symptoms of epilepsy.
-Research suggests that this diet may also help with some other neurological disorders, such as Parkinson’s disease and Alzheimer’s disease.

 In contrast, ketoacidosis occurs when the body thinks that it is starving and starts breaking down fats and proteins too quickly.
 It is a potential complication of type 1 diabetes.

 If a person does not have enough insulin, the body cannot move glucose from the blood into cells, where it is necessary for energy.
 As a result, dangerous levels of both glucose and ketones can accumulate in the blood.
 Doctors refer to this condition as diabetic ketoacidosis.